uhkniazi/CGraphClust/Paper/readme.md

 # Title
-Clustering and integrating differentially expressed and co-expressed genes to stratify Latent TB into Recents and Remotes
+Clustering and integrating differentially expressed and co-expressed genes to select genes with high association with the disease.

 ## Scripts to Generate Data and Results
 1. generate_test_data.R